 - The nominee must have shown outstanding promise for continuing service and leadership.
 Specific examples of his/her continuing activities must be provided.

-Nominations must be received by AALL no later than February 1 of each year; self-nomination by members is acceptable.
+Nominations must be received by AALL no later than February 3, 2020; self-nomination by members is acceptable.
 The Emerging Leader Award Jury will complete its deliberations and the selection process by March 21.

 The Emerging Leader Award Jury will review the nominations and make a final decision on who will receive the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
 The award may be presented annually, but there is no requirement that the award be given each year.
 For more information, please contact Emerging Leader Award Jury Chair.